Last Updated on May 2, 2026

 On the slide, you can reach speeds of up to 15mph.
 This is a great experience but not for the faint at heart!

-The Paddington Bear Experiences is at the County Hall in June
+The Paddington Bear Experience is at the County Hall.

 Explore many amazing locations from the Paddington movies while helping Paddington and the Brown Family prepare for a very special event; the Marmalade Day Festival.